-- (a) Overhead doors shall be 12-foot by 16-foot doors, with vinyl seal on both sides of track, hood baffle, reversing "Feather Edge", and take-up reel.
+(a) Overhead doors shall be 16-foot by 16-foot doors, spaced a minimum of 12 feet apart, with vinyl seal on both sides of track, hood baffle, reversing "Feather Edge", and take-up reel.
 Each door shall be motor operated, and openers shall come with one (1) three-stage (open/stop/close) push button.
-Bollards shall be installed on each side of the overhead door(s) and shall meet the specifications included in Section 13.3.1 herein. - (b) Exterior doors shall be 3-foot by 7-foot commercial-grade, insulated-steel service doors with ball-bearing hinges, hydraulic closer, latch guard, weather-stripping, self-sealing sweep, ADA-compliant aluminum threshold, and keyed lockset.
+Bollards shall be installed on each side of the overhead door(s) and shall meet the specifications included in Section 13.3.1 herein.

-- (c) All door jambs shall be completely flashed to give door opening a finished appearance. - (d) All exterior doors shall be equipped with key card readers, as further described in Section 13.3.18 herein. - (e) All exterior doors shall be equipped with a SCADA-integrated intrusion alarm.
-Such alarms shall be programmed to provide immediate silent notifications in the event of after-hours and/or non-card-reader access. - (f) Panic hardware shall be provided on any door, including those listed as "No" in the applicable column of Table 8, where local fire codes require they be installed. - (g) All exterior steel doors shall be painted.

-(3) Interior doors:

-- (a) Interior doors shall be 3-foot by 7-foot by 1.75-inch-thick flush solid-core birch doors.
+- (b) Exterior doors shall be 3-foot by 7-foot commercial-grade, insulated-steel service doors with ball-bearing hinges, hydraulic closer, latch guard, weather-stripping, self-sealing sweep, ADA-compliant aluminum threshold, and keyed lockset. - (c) All door jambs shall be completely flashed to give door opening a finished appearance. - (d) All exterior doors shall be equipped with key card readers, as further described in Section 13.3.19 herein. - (e) All exterior doors shall be equipped with a SCADA-integrated intrusion alarm.
+Such alarms shall be programmed to provide immediate silent notifications in the event of after-hours and/or non-card-reader access. - (f) Panic hardware shall be provided on any door, including those listed as "No" in the applicable column of Table 8, where local fire codes require they be installed. - (g) All exterior steel doors shall be painted. - (3) Interior doors: - (a) Interior doors shall be 3-foot by 7-foot by 1.75-inch-thick flush solid-core birch doors.
 All interior doors shall be installed in primed hollow metal frames with three (3) 4.5-inch by 4.5-inch commercial hinges.
 The frames shall be painted and the doors shall be stained and varnished. - (b) All doors with push/pull hardware shall include kick-plates installed on push sides. - (c) All wood doors shall be commercial grade. - (d) All interior doors shall have medium-duty commercial lever locksets. - (e) All interior doors and woodwork shall be stained and varnished.
-All interior hollow metal doors and door frames shall be painted. - (f) Doors shall be fire rated as set forth in Section 13.5.2 (Fire Protection System).

-(4) Door hardware:

-- (a) Door bumpers shall be provided on every door. - (b) Door keying shall be provided on every door.
-Bathroom doors shall include dead bolt. - (c) Windows shall be installed in all doors, except restrooms.
+All interior hollow metal doors and door frames shall be painted. - (f) Doors shall be fire rated as set forth in Section 13.5.2 (Fire Protection System). - (4) Contractor parts storage door: - (a) Contractor parts storage door shall be an inswing, double 6-foot by 7-foot commercial-grade, steel service door with ball-bearing hinges, hydraulic closer, latch guard, with a keyed lockset. - (5) Door hardware: - (a) Door bumpers shall be provided on every door. - (b) Door keying shall be provided on every door.
+Restroom doors shall include dead bolt. - (c) Windows shall be installed in all doors, except restrooms.